How to Avoid IRS and California Tax Underpayment Penalty on RSU and Stock Options

 But… The Year After the IPO or A Year Your Stock Performs Poorly… Things Are Different

-The year of the IPO, you’ll probably have your highest income ever, but your withholdings will probably exceed 100% of your prior tax year, so you’ll be safe.
+During the IPO, your income often spikes, but your withholdings will probably exceed 100% of your prior tax year, so you’ll be safe.

 The year after the IPO, though, is when things get interesting.